fcasaclang/portfolio/README.md

 - Coordinated with architects to deliver as-found plans and detailed retrofit design using various kinds of retrofitting methods with accuracy and specific details to be manifested in the CAD drawings for submission

 ![Mac Geo_Kidapawan](/assets/Assessment_Kidapawan.png)
+_Mathematical model of Mac Geo Building with columns, beams, truss beams modelled and retrofitted in MIDAS Gen._

 #### Lyceum of the Philippines University (Manila, PH)
 - Created mobilization plans and schedule to efficiently navigate on site with limited duration